STREETLY,

 and winter.
 I don't really see them in winter, when

 it's dark.
-But, even so, I still think about all
+Even so, I still think about all those

-those people, on the way home, tired out, sitting
+people, on the way home, tired out, sitting huddled

-everyone puffing away on cigarettes and all of them
+puffing away on cigarettes and all of them just

-just wanting to get back to their firesides and
+wanting to get back to their firesides and supper.

-supper.
-And then the whole thing starts again
+And then the whole thing starts again tomorrow,

 Please see INDEX page for